jshun/ligra/README.md

 ### Data Structure

-vertices (i.e. the vertex subset).
+**vertexSubset**: represents a subset of vertices in the graph.
 Various constructors are given in ligra.h

 ### Functions

-edgeMap: takes as input 3 required arguments and 3 optional arguments: a graph G, vertices data structure V, struct F, threshold argument (optional, default threshold is |E|/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indiciating whether to remove duplicates (optional, default does not remove duplicates).
+**edgeMap**: takes as input 3 required arguments and 3 optional arguments: a graph *G*, vertices data structure *V*, struct *F*, threshold argument (optional, default threshold is *m*/20), an option in {DENSE, DENSE_FORWARD} (optional, default value is DENSE), and a boolean indiciating whether to remove duplicates (optional, default does not remove duplicates).
 It returns as output a vertices data structure Out (see section 4 of paper for how Out is computed).

-The F struct must contain three boolean functions: update, updateAtomic and cond.  update and updateAtomic should take two integer arguments (corresponding to source and destination vertex).
+The *F* struct must contain three boolean functions: update, updateAtomic and cond.  update and updateAtomic should take two integer arguments (corresponding to source and destination vertex).
 In addition, updateAtomic should be atomic with respect to the